sunjay/wolf-asm/docs.md

-# Machine Language
+# Wolf Assembly Language

-The assembly language you can compile and run on the machine.

-Taking inspiration from RISC-V, the machine language instruction set is very limited.
-It can be extended by adding various modules in the form of additional hardware or extra CPUs.

-## Considerations

-* Register machine or stack language?
-Or something else?
-* Turing complete?
-* Limited memory
-* Limited registers (if register machine)
-* System calls or memory mapped IO
-* Flags: Carry, Zero, Overflow, etc.
-* Sign extension
+The Wolf Assembly Language is designed for an non-existent machine and is loosely based on conventions from x86, ARM, and MIPS assembly.

-## File layout
+## File Layout

-* file extension: `.ax` (assembly language extended)
+* file extension: `.wa` (for "Wolf Assembly")
+* `section .code` (case-insensitive) on its own line
+  * contains source code (instructions)
+  * executes from top to bottom
 * `section .static` (case-insensitive) on its own line
   * contains static data declarations
   * the data is laid out exactly as specified, in the order specified, with no additional padding inserted between items of different sizes
-* `section .code` (case-insensitive) on its own line
-  * contains source code (instructions)
-  * executes from top to bottom
-* The sections are ordered: `.static`, `.code`
+* The sections are ordered: `.code`, `.static`

 ## Assembler Directives

 Available for use in any section.

-* `.include "path/to/file.ax"` - equivalent to copying/pasting the contents of
+* `.include "path/to/file.wa"` - equivalent to copying/pasting the contents of
   the specified file directly at the location of the `.include` statement.
   Relative paths are resolved relative to the directory of the file in which the `.include` directive is parsed.
-That is, if `a/b/c.ax` contains an `.include` directive, that directive path will be resolved relative to `a/b`.
+That is, if `a/b/c.wa` contains an `.include` directive, that directive path will be resolved relative to `a/b`.
 * `.const NAME immediate` - declares a named constant that can be used in place of an immediate value.
 The immediate value will be substituted as-is for each